andrew-levy/swiftui-react-native/docs/docs/03-API/04-Controls/01-Toggle.md

 ---
 ---

-A component to switch between on and off values
+A control that toggles between on and off states.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';